TormodLandet/raschii/documentation/wave_models.rst

 ================

-Raschii was origially written to provide good initial conditions for an exactly divergence free two-phase Navier-Stokes solver based on DG-FEM, Ocellaris_.
+Raschii was origially written to provide good initial conditions for an exactly divergence free two-phase Navier-Stokes solver based on DG FEM, Ocellaris_.
 In order to initialise the domain with a divergence free velocity field it is important to also compute the velocities in the air phase in a consistent manner.